 After a bit of back and forth, I decided to take the plunge and reupholster it.
 And I am so glad I did.

 I didn’t want to spend a fortune on a great fabric since this was my first big reupholstery project and I wasn’t 100% sure I could pull it off successfully.
-So I got creative.

 (And the best part – the cost of the curtains and dye was only $27!
 Which works out to around $2 a yard.
 For other cheap ways to score great fabric, check out this post).

 How to Reupholster an Armchair

-However, I decided to still write this tutorial because all of the diy chair reupholstery tutorials I found were based on redoing a wingback chair or a dining chair or an antique chair.
+However, I decided to still write this tutorial because all of the DIY chair reupholstery tutorials I found were based on redoing a wingback chair or a dining chair, or an antique chair.

 A briefer disclaimer: I am no expert.
-(Which should be clear based on the fact this is the first major chair I have ever reupholstered).
+(This should be clear based on the fact this is the first major chair I have ever reupholstered).